Large Reasoning Models Are (Not Yet) Multilingual Latent Reasoners: Limitations

 First, we implement reasoning-trace truncation at the \emph{step} level rather than the \emph{token} level, following previous work.
 While step-based truncation aligns with sentence-level CoT structure and improves interpretability, finer-grained token-level truncation may reveal more precise dynamics of latent answer formation and is left to future work.

+Second, our Gold-in-Trace metric relies on string matching to detect whether the gold answer appears in the reasoning trace, which may yield false positives when intermediate values happen to match the final answer.
+However, as discussed in \secref{sec:git_false_positive}, this effect is limited in our setting due to the prevalence of multi-digit answers and conditioning on correct predictions.
+More sophisticated and robust matching strategies can be explored in future work.

+Third, our experiments focus on mathematical reasoning benchmarks.
+While this choice enables precise measurement of latent reasoning through clear numeric answers and structured multi-step reasoning, it may limit generalizability to other reasoning domains, such as commonsense reasoning.
+Extending our analysis to such tasks is an important direction for future work.

-Second, due to computational constraints, our experiments are limited to three distilled models with sizes up to 32B.
-While these models cover a meaningful capacity range and exhibit clear trends, extending our analysis to larger models remains an important direction.
+Fourth, due to computational constraints, our experiments are limited to models up to 32B parameters.
+While we include models with different post-training paradigms and observe consistent trends, extending the analysis to larger-scale models can be an interesting direction for future work.

-Finally, while we identify English-centered latent reasoning dynamics across languages, we do not directly investigate the underlying causes of this phenomenon.
-Future work could employ data attribution or mechanistic interpretability to better understand how English-centric post-training shapes latent reasoning pathways.
+Finally, our work is primarily diagnostic and does not propose a new inference method.
+Instead, we focus on analyzing whether latent reasoning exists across languages and how its behavior varies with language and task difficulty.
+While our findings provide insights into multilingual reasoning (e.g., asymmetry across languages and task-dependent dynamics), future work can translate these insights into concrete improvements for multilingual inference, such as transferring reasoning capabilities from high- to low-resource languages.